Energy-Aware Scheduling Strategies for Partially-Replicable Task Chains on Heterogeneous Processors: Real-world SDR Experiments

 \textbf{AI370}.
 Like on the Mac Studio, the loose policy achieves lower performance with high variations.
 On the other hand, the guided policy, combined to \fertac and \twocatac ($\mathcal{S}_{[28:29]}$) gives some of the best results.
 It is counterintuitive, but we think this is due to the fact that the guided performance is not limited to the use of 7 resources (1 big and 6 little cores).
 Even if the number of threads is fixed to 7, the OS is free to pin the threads to more cores (\emph{one to many} strategy).
 In this particular case, it leads to a better use of the resources (and maybe unlocks higher clock frequencies).
 However, it is unclear if this relaxed strategy also has a positive impact on energy efficiency.

 \textbf{X7 Ti}.
-For \fertac ($\mathcal{S}_{38}$), the loose pining policy outperforms the other ones. \fertac is the only solution to use all the 14 cores, and it includes 7~stages in its pipeline. \twocatac ($\mathcal{S}_{39}$) and \herad ($\mathcal{S}_{40}$) use 13~cores and have a 6-stage solution.
+For \fertac ($\mathcal{S}_{38}$), the loose pining policy outperforms the other ones.
+This is primarily due to the fact that stages intended for the big cores can be scheduled on the little cores, which severely degrades performance. \fertac is the only solution to use all the 14 cores, and it includes 7~stages in its pipeline. \twocatac ($\mathcal{S}_{39}$) and \herad ($\mathcal{S}_{40}$) use 13~cores and have a 6-stage solution.
 This enables the OS to take advantage of more resources by balancing the threads on the available cores.
 However, like in Orange~Pi~5+, \fertac is clearly the worst solution when compared to \twocatac and \herad, as they reach much higher throughput when combined with the packed or distant policies (65.5~Mb/s for \fertac-loose versus 71.5~Mb/s for \herad-packed).